Högl

 • There’s no evidence it ensures workers are paid living wages in its supply chain.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate Högl “It’s a Start”.
+Here we rate Högl “Not Good Enough”.
 These are a few factors influencing its score:

 • There’s no evidence it has an animal welfare policy.